melezhik/swat/README2.md

     3 directories, 3 files

-When you ask swat to execute swat stories you have to point it a project root directory or \`cd' to it and just run swat without arguments:
+When you ask swat to execute swat stories you have to point it a project root directory or \`cd' to it and run swat without arguments:

     swat my/swat/project